fongcol/ed-starter-repo/README.md

 **Description**

   - This sample elasticdev file creates a VPC with essentially 2 security groups - database and web/api - as opposed to 3 tier Web Application.
 Though it is meant to be used for development, it can also be used for production.
+The stack contained in the sample configuration will also handle the creationo of the high available subnets, route tables, and internet gateways.

 **Notable**
   -  Ports open to public include: